Prem Singh Tamang: Sikkim Krantikari Morcha party

 Golay became a dissident MLA of the SDF party after the Rolu Picnic event that was conducted by employees of Sikkim on 21 December 2009.
 The ruling party called a show-cause notice to the government workers who attended the Rolu Picnic.

 Following this incident, Golay decided to found the Sikkim Krantikari Morcha, which opposed the SDF, on 4 February 2013 in Soreng, West Sikkim.
 On 6 September 2013 he officially resigned from all SDF party duties and became the president of the SKM party.
 During the election of 2014, the party gained ten of thirty-two seats in the Sikkim State Legislative Assembly under the leadership of Golay.
 Overall, in the 2014 election, Golay's party shared 42% of total votes in Sikkim.

 On 13 January 2017, he was disqualified from the Sikkim Legislative Assembly after being convicted on 28 December 2016 for misappropriating government funds while with the SDF between 1994 and 1999.
 In 2017, he became the main opposition leader of Sikkim, serving as a president of Sikkim Krantikari Morcha.
-During his release after conviction on 10 August 2018 witnessed massive gathering which is counted as highest ever gathering of any political event of Sikkim.
+His release after conviction on 10 August 2018 witnessed massive gathering.

 Chief Minister of Sikkim

 Golay led the Sikkim Krantikari Morcha to victory in 2019 assembly elections winning 17 out of 32 seats in the legislative assembly which eventually ended the 24-year rule of the Pawan Kumar Chamling led Sikkim Democratic Front.
 On 24 May 2019, SKM spokesperson Jacob Khaling said Golay will head the government in the state however, according to constitutional experts, his conviction under the Prevention of Corruption Act might be a hindrance for him becoming the Chief Minister of Sikkim.

 On 27 May 2019, Golay, who did not contest the legislative assembly polls, was sworn in the 6th Chief Minister of the state of Sikkim.
 Golay won from Poklok-Kamrang in the by-election with 10,811 votes, securing 84% of the total vote share.

+Golay led the Sikkim Krantikari Morcha to victory in 2024 Sikkim Legislative Assembly election winning 31 out of 32 seats with a vote percentage of 58.38%.